Learn more about policy research and civic engagement!

 When is the internship offered?

-Internships are offered typically every fall semester, and interns typical work with us through an entire academic year (fall and spring terms).
+Internships are offered typically every summer or fall semester, and interns typical work with us through an entire year (summer, fall and spring terms).
 We have two IOP Policy Internship positions and one Elsie Civic Engagement Internship open for the summer 2021 term.
 Applicants can apply via Pitt's talent center.
 Application links can be found below.

 - Paid internship experience ($15 per hour)